agametis/fms-logviewer-backend/README.md

 ### Setup

 1. Download zip file from here
-2. Unpack the file into a directory at any location
+2. Unpack the file into a directory at any location on the machine where FileMaker Server is installed
 3. Replace certificate files in the "encryption" subdirectory
 4. Rename file ".env-leer" to ".env" on the command line (ren .env-leer .env)
 5. Adapt file ".env"